chuckjaz/invariant/src/file-tree/file-tree.md

 ## `name`

 The name of the file.
 The file tree does not give special names or otherwise restrict the value of a name nor is the name validated.
-However, the `name` should be restricted to using characters that are commonly supported to avoid compatibilty issues when a file tree is mapped to a operating system using a FUSE or a network file system.
+However, the `name` should be restricted to using characters that are commonly supported to avoid compatibility issues when a file tree is mapped to a operating system using a FUSE or a network file system.

 ## `content`